 I give thanks for this group’s interest in me to a South African accent and a miscommunication.

-Apparently (and not so surprisingly), there was once an individual on island who had in the past used hydroponics to grow a certain illegal substance.
-So the typical duty frenzy substantially increased when, lo and behold, another hydroponics kit arrived.
+Apparently (and not so surprisingly), there was once an individual on island who had, in the past, used hydroponics to grow a certain illegal substance.
+So the typical duty frenzy substantially increased when, lo and behold, another hydroponics kit arrived on island.
 Trying to stay calm, Customs asked my boss what the system was going to be used for.

 “Gardening,” he replied succinctly (as he always does).